cylc/cylc-admin/docs/proposal-state-names.md

 | `retrying`         | job execution failed, will try again later                |

 Problems:
+- `runahead` is really an artifact of the task-pool implementation and should not be exposed to users; it will not exist in the spawn-on-demand era
 - `queued` (internal queue) gets confused with `submitted` (to a batch queue)
 - `ready` is not descriptive of what is actually going on (see "meaning" in the table)